Thomisus spectabilis: Effect of spider size and movement on prey behavior Thomisus spectabilis with larger body sizes are better able to capture prey. Honeybees are more likely to land on flowers that have larger spiders than smaller spiders. Thus, larger Australian crab spiders do not have to use their UV-reflective property as much as smaller spiders to attract bees. For smaller spiders, using UV-reflectance results in less hunting success than larger spiders using UV-reflectance; spider size is a larger factor than UV-reflectance for predicting bee attraction and hunting success. Further, levels of UV-reflectance increase for larger spiders suggesting coevolution of size and UV-reflectance traits.

-Movement of Thomisus spectabilis has large impacts on the behavior of honeybees.
+Movement of Thomisus spectabilis has large impacts on the behaviour of honeybees.
 If they move before honeybees approach, the bees are much more likely to stay away from the flower.
 This effect is more pronounced when the spiders are waiting below the inflorescence of the flower rather than above it.
 Below the inflorescence, the spiders remaining still makes them 70% more likely to attract a spider to land, but above the inflorescence they are 50% more likely to attract a spider to land by remaining still.

 Movement of crab spiders alerts bees to their presence.
 This forces the bees to make a decision weighing the risk of the spiders and the reward of the nectar.
 These decisions are also influenced by the susceptibility of the bee.
 Highly susceptible bees mostly visit safe flowers, even if the resources are poor in those areas.
 Other bees often must choose riskier patches of flowers, because those flowers often contain the highest amount of nectar.
 Since the flowers with hiding spiders often become damaged due to the ambush of the bees, they actually have evolved to increase nectar production so that they can continue to attract bees despite the threat of predation.
 Honeybees are adept at finding the best flower patches to maximize nectar reward and minimize predation risk due to their impressive communication system.
 Bees are able to recruit bee mates to flower locations that they have scouted as high nectar locations, and they are also able to tell each other when there is a patch with hiding spiders.